| Name | Modified | Size | Downloads / Week |

 - Load a

-.wav) on the IR row. - Adjust Input, Output, and tone-stack knobs (Bass, Mid, Treble) to taste.
+.wav) on the IR row the same way. - Adjust Input, Output, and tone-stack knobs (Bass, Middle, Treble) by dragging vertically, or with the mouse wheel.

 - The EQ toggle enables or disables the tone stack.